EyeTribe/tet-cpp-client/README.md

 This version is to be considered _alpha_.
 Feedback and bug fix submissions are welcome.

-Please visit http://dev.theeyetribe.com for more information.
+Please visit our [developer website](http://dev.theeyetribe.com) for more information.

 Compilation